hansthompson/dipnet_app/README.md

 dipnet_app
 ==========

 This project is from the Spring 2014 hAKathon.
+It's live from the most recent year at http://codeforanchorage.shinyapps.io/dipnet_app/

 The goal of this project is to create a mobile and web application for modeling and tracking the real time returns of sockeye to the Kenai river to find the best times to go dipnetting.